 Mettl’s assessments have been the biggest filter in our recruitment process.
 Their platform has helped us reach out to a higher volume our applicant numbers.
 Mettl constantly keeps innovating on their products and tries to introduce a new aspect to everything.

 Personality tests have been one of the mainstays of Mercer | Mettl since its inception.
-We realized gaps in recruitment practices and created a team of psychometricians and subject matter experts to understand the science of personality and how its application can improve workplace performance and gauge future potential.
+We analyzed the gaps in recruitment practices and created a team of psychometricians and subject matter experts to understand the science of personality and how its application can improve workplace performance and gauge future potential.
 A decade later, personality tests continue to remain all the rage.

-We have a decade of research and experience concerning the subject.
+We have a decade of research and experience on the subject.
 Therefore, we decided to pen down this guide to help you understand how personality drives an individual’s behavior and how assessing it can significantly enhance your workforce planning and management.

 Projective tests are a method of personality assessment in which the test items are ambiguous – for instance, the Rorschach Inkblot Test.
-The test items can consist of pictures, words, scenes, ambiguous shapes, incomplete sentences or drawings, abstract images.
-The test-taker needs to respond to the test items based on his/her understanding.
-These tests attempt to understand the test-taker’s underlying personality characteristics through candidates’ responses.
+The test items can consist of pictures, words, scenes, ambiguous shapes, incomplete sentences or drawings and abstract images.
+However, the test-takers need to respond to the test items based on their understanding.
+Thus, these tests attempt to understand the underlying personality characteristics through candidates’ responses.

 |Trait Approach||Type Approach|